How to Grow and Care for Alocasia wentii (Went's Hardy Alocasia) Indoors

 Size

-New Guinea Shield is a fast growing plant which grows to a height of 3 ft and about 3 ft wide.
+New Guinea Shield is among the fast-growing plants which grows to a height of 3 feet and about 3 feet wide.
 The leaves can grow to 1 ft long.

 Flower